ADHD and Pregnancy: What you need to know

 4. Ask yourself, what do I need to remember and do, and how am I impaired BECAUSE of my ADHD?
 Think about what medication was helping you with, and then put systems in place to supplement this.

-• Be brutally honest with yourself about your impairment is necessary.
+• Being brutally honest with yourself about your impairment is necessary.

 • Take care of your executive function on overdrive.

-5. Reduce the workload at work.
+5. Reduce your workload at work.
 Ask for work accommodations.
-This is an essential piece that can reduce stress that creates a better environment for your baby.
-Heightened stress and anxiety during pregnancy affect a child’s physical and mental development.
-ANYTHING you can do to make your life less stressful will make your baby healthier.
+This is an essential piece that can reduce stress and create a better environment for your baby.
+Heightened stress and anxiety during pregnancy affect a child's physical and mental development.
+Anything you can do to make your life less stressful will make your baby healthier.

 Will my ADHD get Worse While I’m Pregnant?

-• During a women’s cycle, estrogen varies dramatically
+• During a woman's cycle, estrogen varies dramatically

 • Estrogen goes down at the beginning of your period, the second half of your cycle, different times of the day, pregnancy, and menopause.

-• With pregnancy, estrogen increases, your symptoms will be exacerbated when you have less estrogen
+• With pregnancy, estrogen increases, and your symptoms will be exacerbated when you have less estrogen.

 • Also, it seems PMDD is more common in people that have ADHD

 • Some women with ADHD have an easing of symptoms, especially in the second half of pregnancy.
-For others, their symptoms increase because of the increasing demands of executive functioning and fluctuations in mood and increased impulsivity
+For others, their symptoms increase because of the increasing demands of executive functioning fluctuations in mood and increased impulsivity.

 • self-care

-Research show you at higher risk of :
+Research shows you are at higher risk of :

 • Preeclampsia